U.S. economy 'healthy' from a monetary policy perspective: Fed's Williams

 NEW YORK (Reuters) - The U.S. economy is in a healthy place “from a pure monetary policy perspective,” but there is more work policymakers can do to make sure growth is widely shared, a top Federal Reserve official said on Thursday.

-“We’re closing in on the longest economic expansion on record, unemployment is at historically low levels, and inflation is close to our 2 percent target,” Federal Reserve Bank of New York President John Williams said in remarks prepared for delivery at a Association for Neighborhood and Housing Development conference in New York.
+“We’re closing in on the longest economic expansion on record, unemployment is at historically low levels, and inflation is close to our 2 percent target,” Federal Reserve Bank of New York President John Williams said at an Association for Neighborhood and Housing Development conference in New York.

 “From a pure monetary policy perspective, this is a healthy economy.
 But I’m acutely aware that not everyone is feeling the benefits of the economy’s good performance.”

+Not everyone is happy with Fed policy.
+President Donald Trump has described the independent central bank’s rate hikes in 2018 as an obstacle to strong economic growth and publicly pressed policymakers to change course.
+He is also considering two people for open seats on the Fed’s board of governors, Herman Cain and Stephen Moore, who are more aligned with his views.

+Williams told reporters after his speech that criticism “comes with the territory.”
+As part of his role at the New York Fed, Williams has a permanent vote on Fed monetary policy.

-Williams said the regional central bank he runs can provide research to local community development organizations as well as push initiatives that target wage and housing inequality.
-The speech did not deal at length with Williams’ views on monetary policy.
+He said the regional central bank he runs can provide research to local community development organizations as well as push initiatives that target wage and housing inequality.

+But on interest rates, the central bank’s most potent tool, the Fed has “space to be patient,” Williams told reporters.
+He sees positive momentum in the jobs market and economic growth of around 2 percent this year.

+Records released on Wednesday from the Fed’s latest meeting in March showed that a majority of the Fed policymakers expect that they will leave rates at their current 2.25-2.50% range for the rest of the year due to concerns about a global slowdown.

 Reporting by Richard Leong; Writing by Trevor Hunnicutt; Editing by Chizu Nomiyama